wakitosh/IiifSearchCarousel/README.md

 - **Customization:**
     - **Aspect Ratio Control:** Set a fixed (1:1, 4:3, 16:9) or custom aspect ratio for the carousel.
     - **Per-Block Custom CSS:** Apply custom CSS scoped to each individual block.
+    - **Responsive Aspect Ratios (new):** Optionally define different aspect ratios for common mobile sizes via two breakpoints (Small/Medium).
+The module outputs per-block scoped CSS with media queries to switch the container's aspect-ratio at those widths.

 ## Installation